lokeshkona598/Play-Store-Review-Analytics-Project/README.md

-# 📱 Play Store Review Analytics Dashboard (Whatsup)
+# 📱 Play Store Review Analytics Dashboard (redBus)

 Analyze user reviews of a Play Store app using **Python**, **MySQL**, and **Power BI** to gain insights from real user sentiment and ratings.